 Use of Humans as Research Subjects

-In many other cases, the proposed research may pose minimal risk to subjects and, consequently, may qualify for expedited review.
-Under an expedited review, research can commence upon receipt of written authorization from the IRB administrator based upon the review of a single IRB representative, i.e., without the review of the full IRB committee.
+Proposed research that poses minimal risk to subjects may qualify for expedited review.
+Under an expedited review, research can commence upon receipt of written authorization from the IRB administrator based upon the review of a single IRB representative without the review of the full IRB committee.

-In many cases, researchers will be required to prepare an Informed Consent form.
-The Informed Consent form serves to advise prospective subjects and participants about the proposed study and any known benefits or risks associated with participating in the study.
+IRB submissions require an Informed Consent form.
+The Informed Consent form serves to advise prospective participants about the proposed study and any known benefits or risks associated with participation.
 Get guidance in preparing an "Informed Consent Form".